-To evaluate the impacts of data assimilation on subsurface biological properties, the temporal evolution of nitrate in different model experiments is shown in Fig. 7 in comparison to nitrate estimated based on its climatological relationship with temperature.
+15 To evaluate the impacts of data assimilation on subsurface biological properties, the temporal evolution of nitrate in different model experiments is shown in Fig. 7 in comparison to nitrate estimated 16 17 based on its climatological relationship with temperature.
 The temperature-based nitrate tends to be overestimated in the upper layers (Fig. S1).
-Because of its high correlation with temperature, the nitrate distribution was modulated in the two assimilative runs along with the improvement in temperature fields.
-For instance, the two assimilative runs reproduce the Loop Current eddy observed by float 287 and hence capture the depressed thermoclines that are not present in the Free run (Fig. 4).
-At the same time, the nitraclines are also depressed and the nitrate concentrations become lower within this Loop Current eddy (Fig. 7).
-As a result, the unbiased RMSE of nitrate following this float is reduced by 40 % in the DAsat run and 38 % in the DAargo run.
-These depressed (upwelled) nitraclines due to the increase (decrease) in SSH by data assimilation can also be observed elsewhere, e.g., in August for float 285, in April-July for float 286, January-April for float 287, and in August-October for float 290, although the amplitude of these mesoscale eddies is smaller.
-In general, data assimilation improved the overall agreement of subsurface nitrate with correlation coefficients and decreased RMSEs by 28 % and 30 % in the DAsat and DAargo runs relative to the Free run (Table 2).
+Because of its high correlation with temperature, the nitrate 18 distribution was modulated in the two assimilative runs along with the improvement in temperature fields.
+19 For instance, the two assimilative runs reproduce the Loop Current eddy observed by Float 287, and hence 20 capture the depressed thermoclines that are not present in the Free run (Fig. 4).
+At the same time, the 21 22 nitraclines are also depressed and the nitrate concentrations become lower within this Loop Current eddy (Fig. 7).
+As a result, the unbiased RMSE of nitrate following this float is reduced by 40% in the DAsat 23 run and 38% in the DAargo run.
+These depressed (upwelled) nitraclines due to the increase (decrease) of 24 SSH by data assimilation can also be observed elsewhere, e.g. in August of float 285, in April-July of the 25 float 286, January-April of Float 287, and in August-October of Float 290, although the amplitude of 26 27 these mesoscale eddies is smaller.
+In general, data assimilation improved the overall agreement of subsurface nitrate with correlation coefficients and decreased RMSEs by 28% and 30% in the DAsat and DAargo runs relative to the Free run (Table 2).